CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Select whether to enable or disable Thunderbolt 4 (PCIe/USB) in the OS environment.

+!!! info ""
-?>  Affects only USB-C ports with a thunderbolt icon.
+     Affects only USB-C ports with a thunderbolt icon.

 One of 2 Possible options: